Tripp808/Summative-Music-Prediction-Model/README.md

 - **TikTok Views**
 - **Shazam Counts**...

-A new binary target column, `High_Potential`, was created based on a threshold in the "Track Score" column to classify songs as either having high potential (1) or low potential (0).
+A binary target column, `High_Potential`, was based on a threshold in the "Track Score" column to classify songs as either having high potential (1) or low potential (0).

 ## Objectives